This Practice Advisory replaces the one released on March 7, 2017. It clarifies the evidence reviewed by the U.S. Preventive Services Task Force.

-On June 28, 2016, the U.S. Preventive Services Task Force (Task Force) released a final recommendation statement and evidence summary on screening for gynecologic conditions with pelvic examination in women without any signs or symptoms.
-The Task Force’s recommendation is an "I" statement, which means that it concluded that there is not enough evidence to determine the benefits or harms of performing screening pelvic exams (external inspection, internal speculum examination, bimanual examination, and rectovaginal examination) in asymptomatic, non-pregnant adult women.
+On March 7, 2017, the U.S. Preventive Services Task Force (Task Force) released a final recommendation statement and evidence summary on screening for gynecologic conditions with pelvic examination in women without any signs or symptoms.
+The Task Force’s recommendation is an "I" statement; that is, it concluded there is not enough evidence to determine the balance of benefits or harms of performing screening pelvic exams (external inspection, internal speculum examination, bimanual examination, and rectovaginal examination) in asymptomatic, non-pregnant adult women.
 This is not a recommendation against performing a routine pelvic examination; it encourages continued use of clinical judgment and is a call for more research.

-The American College of Obstetricians and Gynecologists (the College) is reviewing the USPSTF draft recommendation statement and the evidence upon which it is based to evaluate the need to update the College’s guidance on the routine pelvic examination.
+The American College of Obstetricians and Gynecologists (the College) is reviewing the Task Force’s recommendation statement and the evidence upon which it is based to evaluate the need to update the College’s guidance on the routine pelvic examination.

-More research is needed, as indicated by the USPSTF's draft "I" statement for insufficient evidence.
+More research is needed, as indicated by the Task Force's "I" statement for insufficient evidence.
 As noted in the College's Committee Opinion #534, "Well-Woman Visit," current recommendations on the pelvic examination are based on expert opinion.
-Research is needed to determine if there is value related to the performance of a screening pelvic examination, not only for the four specific conditions the USPSTF draft recommendation addresses, but for other reasons a screening pelvic examination might be performed.
+Research is needed to determine if there is value related to the performance of a screening pelvic examination for conditions other than cervical cancer, chlamydia, and gonorrhea.

 There are some women who may benefit from a screening pelvic examination depending on their individual health condition and information shared during the encounter.

-What The USPSTF Draft Recommendation Does NOT Mean
+What The Task Force Recommendation Does NOT Mean

 This document reflects emerging clinical and scientific advances as of the date issued and is subject to change.
 The information should not be construed as dictating an exclusive course of treatment or procedure to be followed.